SAIFULLAH-SHARAFAT/SAIFULLAH-SHARAFAT/README.md

 My research emphasizes **practical, data-efficient, and deployable AI**, with a strong application focus on
 **agriculture, edge intelligence, and real-world environments**.

-I am actively preparing for **research-oriented PhD / RA positions** as well as **advanced AI & robotics engineering roles** in industry.

 ---

 ## Research Interests